Arithmetic Moduli and Lifting of Enriques Surfaces: Polarized Moduli and Lifting

-For an algebraically closed field $k$ of characteristic $p\geq0$, we consider the set $\ModulPolAmple$ of pairs $(X,{\cal L})$, where \begin{enumerate} \item[-] $X$ is an Enriques surfaces with at worst Du~Val singularities over $k$, and \item[-] ${\cal L}$ is an ample Cossec--Verra polarization on $X$. \end{enumerate} We end this section by giving this set the structure of an Artin stack and describing its geometry:
+For a Noetherian base $S$, we consider proper and flat morphisms of algebraic spaces ${\cal X}\to S$ together with ${\cal L}\in\Pic({\cal X}/S)$, flat over $S$, such that every geometric fiber is an Enriques surface with at worst Du~Val singularities, and such that ${\cal L}$ restricts to an ample Cossec--Verra polarization on every geometric fiber.
+We denote the set of all such pairs $({\cal X}/S)$ by $\ModulPolAmple$, that is, consider the moduli problem

+Next, we show that this set carries the structure of an Artin stack, and describe its geometry: